bugsalexander/pg2/memo-postgres.md

 ### Wrapup

-Overall, I had a lot of fun with this project, and thoroughly enjoyed seeing just how fast I could get my code to Run!

-Sidenote: I actually implemented everything twice: first in Typescript (Javascript), and second in Rust.
+Before I implemented this in Rust, I first wrote it in Typescript (Javascript).
 My Typescript stats were ~3.5k for inserts/sec, and ~20 for timelines/sec.
 I thought it was cool to see that my stats for TS were about 1/4 my stats for Rust, because being a single-threaded language, it makes sense that Rust was 4x faster, because it was able to take advantage of all 4 cores!